nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Users are able to navigate through their previously entered String inputs from the Command Box in the UI, using the up and down arrow keys.
 This is facilitated by the `InputHistory` class.

+### [Developed] Editing Tuition Classes
+Users can edit tuition classes by editing the following fields: limit, name and timeslot of a class.
+This is implemented using the `EditClassCommand`, `EditClassDescriptor` classes.

+The `EditClassCommand` receives an index that indicates the class to be edited and an editable `EditClassDescriptor` class which consists of the updated fields of the class.
+The tuition class is then updated with the help of the following operations:

+* `TuitionClass#sameClassDetails()` - Checks if any field of the tuition class has been updated.
+* `Timeslot#checkTimetableConflicts` - Checks if the updated time slot has been taken by another class.

+Given below is an example usage scenario and an `editclass` command is executed.

+Step 1: The user enters `editclass 1 l/5 ts/Mon 10:00-11:00` command.

+Step 1.1 The `EditClassCommand` class will first check if any field of the tuition class has been updated.
+If there are no changes, a `CommandException` will be thrown to alert the user that the class details are up-to-date.
+Otherwise, it proceeds to verify that the updated `limit` is at least equal to the current number of students.

+Step 2: Upon ensuring that the limit is valid, it checks for potential conflicts by comparing the updated `timeslot` against those of other classes using the `Timeslot#checkTimetableConflicts` method.
+If there are conflicts, a `CommandException` will be thrown to the user to alert the class that the slot has been taken.

+Step 3: It will proceed to update the class tag of the students enrolled in the class which shows the `ClassName` and `Timeslot` of the updated class.

+Step 4 : Finally, it replaces the existing class with the updated class in the database.

 ### \[Developed\] Undo/redo feature

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: